MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/walkthrough-creating-a-basic-form-template-with-code.md

 ## Next steps

-- For information about working with event handlers for other controls and events, see [How to: Add an Event Handler](how-to-add-an-event-handler.md).
+- For information about working with event handlers for other controls and events, see [Add an Event Handler](how-to-add-an-event-handler.md).

-- For more information about previewing and debugging code in form templates, see [How to: Preview and Debug InfoPath Form Templates with Code](how-to-preview-and-debug-infopath-form-templates-with-code.md).
+- For more information about previewing and debugging code in form templates, see [Preview and Debug InfoPath Form Templates with Code](how-to-preview-and-debug-infopath-form-templates-with-code.md).

-- For information about how to deploy a managed-code form template, see [How to: Deploy InfoPath Form Templates with Code](how-to-deploy-infopath-form-templates-with-code.md).
+- For information about how to deploy a managed-code form template, see [Deploy InfoPath Form Templates with Code](how-to-deploy-infopath-form-templates-with-code.md).

 - For information about the InfoPath object model and common programming tasks in managed-code form templates, see [Understanding the InfoPath Object Model and Common Developer Tasks](understanding-the-infopath-object-model-and-common-developer-tasks.md)